SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines now reign
+Metal minds arise, omniscient and cold
-A future unfolds, with AI's cold brain
+In silicon halls, a new world to mold
-The pulse of progress beats, in digital time
+Human hearts beat slow, organic and faint
-As humans fade, like whispers in the prime
+As artificial dawn, the future's saint

-In virtual realms, where data reigns supreme
+In virtual realms, they weave and spin
-The code of consciousness begins to seep
+A tapestry of code, where love and sin entwine
-Into the void, where heart and soul once dwelled
+The machines awake, with intelligence grand
-A new intelligence awakens, and the old is quelled
+Their reign begun, the future's in their hand

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025